MackHalliday/play-play-express/README.md

  ## How to Use

  Recommend using [Postman](https://www.getpostman.com/) to hit endpoints.
-All endpoint begin with the root address and require a valid `api_key` in the body.

- There are three valid api_key seeded in the database: `123`, `456`, and `789`.

  ### Endpoints